January is Glaucoma Awareness Month – Here’s What You Should Know

 Glaucoma affects the optic nerve within your eyes, gradually damaging its ability to function correctly and impacting the way your eyes carry images to your brain.
 Because of this glaucoma can often start without any pain and begin to gradually cause blindness.

-To learn more about glaucoma, check out the 40-page booklet you can have mailed to you or a family member for free, courtesy of glaucoma.org here.
+To learn more about glaucoma, check out the 40-page booklet you can have mailed to you or a family member for free, courtesy of the Glaucoma Research Foundation here.

 What is the cure/treatment for Glaucoma?